 You can find many interesting sightseeing spots in Tsumago, such as the Tsumago Honjin which was used as the main inn, the Kotoku-ji Temple that’s believed to be built in 1500, and the Tsumago Castle Ruins.
 While there’s no real castle such as Matsumoto Castle at the top of the hill, you can get a great view of Tsumago.

 There are also a few restaurants and small shops that sell snacks.
 Local treats here include gohei mochi, a toasted rice balls covered in sweet walnut-miso paste, chestnut-flavored ice cream and soba noodles, which are made from buckwheat and are famous in the Nagano Prefecture.
 Treat your taste buds with Nagano's local foods!

 After wandering around for a while, we decided it was time to start walking the trail, so we simply followed the signs to Magome.
 This will take you out of the old post town and into a wonderful rural tour of Japan's natural beauty.

 While the way to Magome is pretty straightforward and easy to follow, you can pick up a map from the Tourist Information Center before you leave or download a map here.
 There are signs along the way in both Japanese and English, so you don’t have to worry about losing your way.

 The Historical Nakasendo Road

 The road is about 8 kilometers long and will take you past farms and rice fields, waterfalls and stone statues, and up hills and through forests.
 The walk will take around 2 to 3 hours to finish, with some sightseeing breaks included.
-Make sure to wear comfortable shoes, preferably hiking shoes if you have them.
+A tourist tip from us- Make sure to wear comfortable shoes, preferably hiking shoes if you have them.

 Along the way, you come across various signs that lead you in the right direction as well as signs that warn you for bears.
 Many places also have a bell you can ring to scare away any possible bears, so you might hear some ringing during your journey.